liamaxelrod/DIT356-Dentist-Client/README.md

 *MQTT*
 ## **Usage**
-Permit dentists easy usage of the system to access their appointments, control their break time, access client contact information and cancel dentist appointments.
+permit dentist easy usage of the system to access what appointments they have, to cancel appointments they have with their user clients and control when their breaks take place.
+Furthermore, the system permits them to know when their working hours are going to be, and easily change their account information like first name, last name, email address, and password

 ## **Authors and acknowledgment**
 Liam Jason Axelrod
 Adrian Niklasson